Highline to the Hills :: Part #1 Storms Anthology

 Its viscous innards activated by its shaking of moments earlier, Dr. Trần picked up the pot from the desk and having removed the top looked inside, nodding her head in approval upon seeing the anticipated sight.
 She then cut away the bloodied bandage from Joe’s foot and gently smeared the pot’s contents over the wound beneath, then stepped back and watched as the microbial substance changed in colour and texture.
 “Thank you”, she said to Hank, who was by now stood at the end of the trolley with a catheter in one hand, and an IV bag in the other.
 Dr. Trần then walked over to a sink, where she washed and dried her hands before inspecting the form that Anna had just completed.
 “No known allergies?” she asked.
 “None” replied Anna.
 Dr. Trần then swiftly filed the form away, before pulling on a pair of pristine rubber gloves, taking the catheter and inserting it into Joe’s arm, as Hank wheeled an IV pump, which had been tucked away in a corner, to his aunt’s side.
 While Dr. Trần assembled the various intravenous parts, Charlie, who had been quietly observing the proceedings from several feet away, noticed Anna was nervously pulling at the pendant on the chain around her neck.
 “He’s in good hands”, he said with an air of assurance.
 Dr. Trần, who was by now checking Joe’s vital signs, smiled and responded, “we do our best here at the ‘Hope’ital’… I’m confident we got this patient just in time”.
 Having once again thanked Hank for his assistance Dr. Trần gestured to him to pull upon a rope that was hanging aside the doorway.
 Obliging her wishes Hank gave the rope three tugs.

 A short while later, the starched and pleated gentleman who had greeted Hank and his entourage upon their arrival appeared.
 “Mr. Chi”, said Dr. Trần, “prepare the guest rooms, please”, adding “and Cha ca La Vong and Chi Chi special tea too, Thank you”.
-Bowing, as he exited, Mr. Chi briskly departed to fulfill her request.
+Bowing, as he exited, Mr. Chi briskly departed to fulfil her request.
 Turning to Anna, Dr. Trần, beckoned her forward, before peering about her face and asking, “How long is it since you’ve eaten?” to which Anna replied, “a few days”.
 “We’re headed to the hills, to the Angeles forest” interjected Charlie, “to Haramokngna, then on”.
 Dr. Trần nodded approvingly, for she knew there were still supplies at ‘The Gathering Place’.
 Having paused, momentarily, to reflect upon the hardship that was being faced by so very many of they living in a once-affluent city, and in turn continent, Dr. Trần then resumed her assessment of Anna’s state of health.
 Returning to the refrigerator from which she’d taken the gloop filled pot, Dr. Trần took out and shook another.
 Having renewed her gloves she then opened the container and dipped an index finger inside, using it as a scoop to extract a dollop of its honey-like contents to place on Anna’s face.
 While watching the clear gel turn red with flecks of blue Dr. Trần delivered her prognosis, “you have a severe iron and zinc deficiency.
 I will print you a 60-day supply of pills.
 One a day.”
 Anna nodded in expression of her compliance.

 Reverting her attention to Joe, Dr. Trần once again inspected his foot.
 The wound now protected by a film that had formed atop the gloopy biological substance and home-lab grown antibiotics circulating in his blood stream, she was confident he would pull through.
 “Hank, please take the IV pump, I’ll roll the trolley”, she said, as, with Anna and Charlie following, she and Hank headed towards the door.
 Inhaling another waft of incense as they re-entered the illicit liquor store, Anna, who was by now exhausted, felt briefly invigorated by its scent.
 While skillfully maneuvering the trolley through a doorway above which a sign marked “private” hung, Dr. Trần invited Charlie to take a bottle of whiskey from the store’s many shelves.
 “You sure?” he asked, to which she replied, “Consider yourself ‘quality control’.
 I’ve been experimenting with some new brewing techniques.
 Your feedback would be much appreciated”.
 Taking Dr. Trần up on her offer, “Thank you Ma’am, Much appreciated”, said Charlie.